-Best-selling author and syndicated columnist, Ronda Rich, is the featured presenter at the 2019 Educate a Woman luncheon on April 26.
+Best-selling author and syndicated columnist, Ronda Rich, returns as the featured presenter at the 2022 Educate a Woman luncheon on April 1.
 The event supports scholarships for women at Volunteer State Community College.
 Rich began her career as a sportswriter covering NASCAR and came to national attention with the book What Southern Women Know (That Every Woman Should).
 The popularity of the book launched her as a storyteller, spinning tales of the South as seen through the eyes of its people.

 The Art Gallery at Volunteer State Community College is showing the work of Nashville artists Caroline Allison and Lain York in March.
 The York exhibit is titled Ruins.
 “My work in this show continues to be influenced by architecture, landscape, memory, and finding a sense of place of the world.
 Having grown up in middle Tennessee, I have seen a lot of change- particularly in the past 13 years,” York said.